hopsoft/local_bus/README.md

 The Station delays process exit in an attempt to flush the queue and avoid dropped messages.
 This delay can be configured via the `:flush_delay` option in the constructor (default: 1).

+> [!IMPORTANT]
-> **Important**: Flushing makes a "best effort" to process all messages at exit, but it's not guaranteed.
+> Flushing makes a "best effort" to process all messages at exit, but it's not guaranteed.
 > Factor for potential message loss when designing your system.
 > For example, idempotency _i.e. messages that can be re-published without unintended side effects_.